capsule-corp-ternoa/ternoa-js/README.md

 ```

 ### Persistent Storage
+Container uses a local copy of the repo in order to compile and run examples.
+This means that if code changes are made inside the container that they will not propagate and they will be lost.
+To change this the virtual container volume `/workdir` needs to be mapped to a directory on the host machine that contains the Ternoa-js repo.
+With the mapping done any change in the mapped directory will be visible to the container.

+This can be useful if you want to develop applications without installing all the dependencies for it.
+For the workflow check the [Create A Development Environment](#create-a-detached-instance-and-access-its-shell) segment.

 ```bash
   # Flag -v tells the host machine to map the physical "./." path with the virtual container one "/workdir".
 If no command arguments are given this will try to compile and run the starter-project project.
   podman run -v ./.:/workdir tsdk
 ```

 ### Run The Container And Access Its Shell
+The predefined operation/command of the container when run is to compile and run the starter-project.
+To execute a different operation additional commands can be passed at the end of the run command.
+Example: passing `bash` will run the bash shell session instead the default operation.

 ```bash
   # If no command arguments are given this will try to compile and run the starter-project project.
 By passing "bash" we make sure that we run a bash shell session once the container starts.
   podman run -it tsdk bash